Fish Eating Birds: Tricks and Techinques

 Although we have three types of egrets here, the Great Egret (Ardea Alba), the Snowy Egret (Egretta thula),and the Cattle Egret (Bubulcus ibis), I will only be discussing the first two which are daily visitors to our lakes.

 At first glance you might think that their bright white coloring is too visible and offers them no camouflage whatsoever.
 In fact, the opposite is true.
-If you have ever been underwater and looked up, the bright light is almost blinding, this is the egret's camouflage as their white feathers are virtually lost in the glare of the sunlight.
+If you have ever been underwater and looked up, the bright light of the sun is almost blinding, this is the egret's camouflage as their white feathers are virtually lost in the glare of the sunlight.

 With their long legs, these birds are more accustomed to wading into deeper water than their cousins the Striated Herons.

 In the shallows however, we have seen the Snowy Egrets perform an interesting maneuver.
 They will shake a foot in the shallow water disturbing the leaves, plants and silt.
-Any fish which are hiding in there shoot out and are eagerly consumed.
+Any fish that are hiding in there shoot out and are eagerly consumed.

 These are rather shy around people but are daily visitors here.